jsim2010/partite/strategy.md

 # Partite

-## 1) Definitions

-**project**: The management of the development process.

-**operative**: An entity that influences the project.

-**role**: A classification that can be assigned to an operative which defines the actions that an operative is allowed to perform.

-**statute**: The conditions which permit modifying the assignment of a specified role to a given operative.

-**policy**: The conditions that shall cause an operative to execute a specified action.

-**product**: The result of the project.

-**vision**: A succinct purpose that describes the intention of the product.

-**requirement**: A description of an input and the behavior that the product is expected to exhibit in response.

-**contract**: A collection of requirements.

-**specification**: An explanation of how the product shall satisfy a requirement.

-**strategy**: A collection of specifications that cover the entirety of the contract.

-**vote**: Indicates an operative's opinion on a decision.

-**blank**: Indicates an operative's vote is not yet known.

-**register**: A mapping of a list of operatives to their vote.

-## 2) Roles

-**director**: Guides the direction of the project.

-**executor**: Enacts the policies of the project.

-**consul**: Maintains the contract as directed.

-**architect**: Designs the strategy to satisfy the contract.

-## 3) Project Creation

-In order to create a project, one or more operatives shall establish and agree on the following:

-1. The appointment of the director role to each of the founding operatives.
-2. The vision of the project.
-3. The appointment and dismissal statutes for each role.
-4. Each of the project's policies.
-5. The appointment of the executor role to at least 1 active operative.

-## 4) Statutes

-Each role shall have 1 statute for its appointment and 1 statute for its dimissal.

-### 4.1) Resignation

-Any operative shall be able to dismiss themselves from any of their current roles.

-## 5) Policies

-### 5.1) Voting

-The following policies deal with interpreting votes on an action and are defined in pairs.
-For each pair, the conditions of one policy must have no overlap with the conditions of the other policy.

-#### 5.1.1) Motions
-**adoption**: When an executor shall adopt a motion.

-**defeat**: When an executor shall defeat a motion.
+## I) Definitions

+operative
+: An entity that influences the project.

+role
+: A classification that can be assigned to an operative which defines the actions that an operative is allowed to perform.

+statute
+: The conditions which permit modifying the assignment of a specified role to a given operative.

+policy
+: The conditions that shall cause an operative to execute a specified action.

+product
+: A result of completing the project.

+vision
+: A succinct purpose that describes the intention of the project.

+requirement
+: A description of the behavior that a product is expected to exhibit in response to a given input.

+contract
+: The collection of requirements that encompass the project.

+specification
+: An explanation of how a product shall satisfy a requirement.

+strategy
+: A collection of specifications that cover the entirety of the contract.

+vote
+: Indicates an operative's opinion on a decision.

+blank
+: Indicates an operative's vote is not yet known.

+register
+: A mapping of a list of operatives to their vote.

+## II) Roles

+1) The following roles shall exist:
+        a) director: Guides the direction of the project.
+        b) executor: Enacts the policies of the project.
+        c) consul: Maintains the contract as directed.
+        d) architect: Ensures the strategy satisfies the contract.
+2) Each role shall have 1 statute for its appointment and 1 statute for its dismissal.
+3) Any operative shall be able to dismiss themselves from any of their current roles at any time of their choosing.

+## III) Project Creation

+1) In order to create a project, one or more operatives shall establish and agree on the following:
+        a) The vision of the project.
+        b) The appointment and dismissal statutes for each role.
+        c) Each of the project's policies.

+## IV) Policies

+1) A project shall provide the ability to define the following pairs of policies that define how the executor responds to votes.
+        a) Motions
+                i) adoption: When an executor shall adopt a motion. ii) defeat: When an executor shall defeat a motion.

 #### 5.1.2) Requests
 **acceptance**: When an executor shall accept a request.